PhD

 Last updated: 6/24/25

-Apply through the Graduate School Application
+1. Follow the Graduate School Application Instructions

-All items listed below need to be uploaded with your application:
+2. All items listed below need to be uploaded with your application:

 Request all transcripts from every college attended to be sent directly to the Graduate School, 106 Hargis Hall Auburn University, AL 36849.
 Do not send transcripts to the College of Nursing.

-Three professional references for recommendation form – Choose the online option within your application.
+Three professional references for online recommendation form – Choose the online option within your application.
 Letters will not be reviewed.

 Professional Resume (uploaded with your application)

-Unencumbered registered nursing license (must be located within the United States and proof of licensure uploaded with application)
+Must be located within the United States and proof of licensure uploaded with application.

-The College of Nursing Admission, Progression and Graduation Committee reviews all completed applications.
+3. The College of Nursing Admission, Progression and Graduation Committee reviews all completed applications.
 You will receive an email from the College of Nursing notifying you of the admission decision which will include a letter of intent.
 The letter of intent should be returned by the deadline specified in the email.

 Role of Doctoral Student